Lime juicer feels squeeze from pay cut, heavier G3 scooter

 He claimed a wave of second-hand chargers had appeared online last month after Lime cut its rate.

 Another gripe: the G3 has a larger battery than the current Gen 2.5 (see chart below).
-The bigger power pack means the G3 can be ridden for 40km on a single charge - but it also takes longer to charge, and will leave a bigger dent on a juicer's personal power bill (the G2.5 battery costs around 12 cents to charge).
+The bigger power pack means the G3 can be ridden for 40km on a single charge - but it also takes longer to charge, and will leave a bigger dent on a juicer's personal power bill.
+The G2.5's 9.6aH battery costs around 12 cents to charge.

+The experienced juicer expects the G3's larger 15.9aH battery to take an extra 65.6% of electricity to charge.

 The experienced juicer also had a beef with the way Lime handled GST payments to its contractors - or, rather, didn't.